 - Refresh the page in your browser after about 5-10 seconds.
 You will likely see the new version of the page.
 If not, wait 5-10 seconds and repeat the refresh.

 Updates still aren't showing

-In some circumstances, the automatic refreshes of these APIs and caches can mean that it seems like your site is not updating, but the cache refresh is just going through its cycle.
-And even though at each step the timeout is 15 to 30 seconds, sometimes these become cumulative and add up to a seemingly long time period.
-In this case, please allow up to 15 minutes to allow all the cache's to update and if after 12 hours your site is still not updated, reach out to our customer service for help.
+In some circumstances, the automatic refreshes of these caches can mean that it seems like your site is not updating, but the cache refresh is just going through its cycle.
+And even though at each step the timeout is 5 seconds, sometimes these become cumulative and add up to a seemingly long time period.
+Pressing the refresh button more often does not make the cache expire any faster.

 Clearing the browser cache